Important Components & Examples

 As with every other writing project that requires citations, websites can also be cited in the three major citation styles as follows:

-a, The APA (American Psychological Association) Style: This is an author-year system of citation which ensures that the sources you are referencing can be tracked easily.
-This style is mostly used for Education, Psychology, and Science writings.
+a.
+The APA (American Psychological Association) Style: This is an author-year system of citation.
+It is mostly used for Education, Psychology, and Science writings.

-c, The Chicago Style: This is an extremely flexible style of citation that unites two referencing styles (footnotes or author-year system) in one type of style.
+c.
+The Chicago Style: This is an extremely flexible style of citation that combines two referencing styles (footnotes and author-year system).
 It is used for writing in Business, History and Fine Arts.

-Website citation while writing an article, journal entry, dissertation or book has numerous important implications.
-Firstly, it helps the writer avoid plagiarizing other writers’ intellectual property which where utilized for the completion of the academic writing project.
-Secondly, it gives the writer a good way of keeping track of all information sources referenced from websites to write the texts.
-Lastly, it also provides the readers details about where to find added information about sources used for the text.
+Website citation while writing an article, journal entry, dissertation or book has numerous important functions.
+Firstly, it helps the writer avoid plagiarizing other writers’ intellectual property which were utilized for the completion of the academic writing project.
+Secondly, it gives the writer a good way of keeping track of all information and sources referenced from websites that were used.
+Lastly, it also provides the readers details about where to find extra information about the research topic.

-Website citations are done every time information is referenced from a website for an academic essay, scientific research paper, dissertation, article or book.
-Regardless of how small the information from a website is sourced, a citation has to be made to avoid plagiarism.
-As a writer, it is your imperative to do at every instance, in order to avoid being penalized or unlawfully using some else’s work.
+Website citations are required every time information is referenced from a website for an academic essay, research paper, dissertation, article or book.
+Regardless of how insignificant or minimal the information is that you sourced from the website, a citation has to be made to avoid plagiarism.
+As a writer, it is your imperative to appropriately reference your sources, in order to avoid being penalized for unlawfully using some else’s work.